LogSABLE/LogSABLE/README.md

 **Semantic Augmentation of Backbone Log Detectors with Executable Evidence**

-LogSABLE is a plug-in framework that enhances existing log anomaly detectors (DeepLog, LogAnomaly, LogBERT, NeuralLog, LogRobust) with semantic evidence from local patterns, LLM reasoning, and cluster-derived rules—without replacing the backbone training pipeline.
+LogSABLE is a plug-in framework that enhances existing log anomaly detectors (DeepLog, LogAnomaly, LogBERT, NeuralLog) with semantic evidence from local patterns, LLM reasoning, and cluster-derived rules—without replacing the backbone training pipeline.

 ## Abstract